hyosubkim/bayes-toolbox/README.md

 ## Citing bayes-toolbox

-If you use `bayes-toolbox` in your work, please cite use one of the following:
+If you use `bayes-toolbox` in your work, please cite using one of the following:

 ***APA format:***
 - Kim, H. E. (2022).
 Bayesian Statistics Toolbox (BST) (Version 1.0) [Computer software]. https://doi.org/10.5281/zenodo.7339667